-Credits: 1 (1 Class) Nursing Medical Terminology provides a basis for understanding medical terms, abbreviations, and symptomatic, diagnostic, procedural, and operative terms utilized in nursing practice.
-These terms are used by the associate degree nurse in all areas of practice including the core components of human flourishing, nursing judgment, professional identity, and spirit of inquiry.
+Credits: 1 (1 Class) Nursing Medical Terminology provides a basis for understanding medical terms, abbreviations and symptomatic, diagnostic, procedural and operative terms utilized in nursing practice.
+These terms are used by the associate degree nurse in all areas of practice including the core components of human flourishing, nursing judgment, professional identity and spirit of inquiry.

-NUR 101: Nursing Fundamentals
+NUR 110: Fundamentals I

-Credits: 8 (4 Class, 4 Lab/Clinical) This is a theory and lab/clinical course which introduces concepts basic to nursing practice and the role of the associate degree nurse.
+Credits: 4 (2 Class, 2 Clinical Lab) This is a theory and clinical lab course which introduces concepts basic to nursing practice and the role of the associate degree nurse.
 The course provides the basis for student learning related to the practice of nursing including the core components of human flourishing, nursing judgment, professional identity and spirit of inquiry.
-Clinical emphasis is placed on the application of the core components and competencies when caring for one or more patients in a variety of healthcare settings.
+Clinical lab emphasis is placed on learning the core components and skills competencies that will be needed when caring for one or more patients in a variety of healthcare settings.
 Prerequisite: Admission to the nursing program.
-Co-requisites: BIO 101, NUR 100/ HLC 102, MAT 101.
+Co-requisites: BIO 168, NUR 100/HLC 102 and MAT 101.